 For all its revered traditions and deep-rooted history, Japan is incredibly forward-thinking, and from the moment you arrive in Tokyo, you’re immersed in cutting-edge technology and design.
 Iconic landmarks such as Tokyo Tower and the soaring Skytree showcase this glitzy capital’s modern face, while even things as ordinary as a vending machine demonstrate Japan’s innovative and creative spirit.

 When night falls, the city transforms.
 Skyscrapers gleam against the dark sky, and neon lights and LED displays glitter in a colourful tapestry on the streets.
-On many Audley tours, you’ll also travel on the legendary Shinkansen bullet train, which reaches speeds of up to 200 mph, and it is perhaps the shining example of how Japanese innovation improves not just efficiency, but convenience and quality of life.
+If you’re a fan of sightseeing by train, you might like to travel on the legendary Shinkansen bullet train, which reaches speeds of up to 200mph, and it is perhaps the shining example of how Japanese innovation improves not just efficiency but convenience and quality of life.

 7. Its seasonal beauty is breathtaking